 Chrissy Nguyen

 Arts EditorChrissy Nguyen leads the KPBS Arts team, overseeing multimedia arts coverage across digital, audio and video platforms.
-She manages projects like the weekly arts newsletter and an upcoming KPBS arts podcast, working to celebrate and amplify San Diego’s creative community.
+She manages projects like the weekly arts newsletter and KPBS' arts and culture podcast "The Finest," working to celebrate and amplify San Diego's creative community.

 A seasoned journalist, Chrissy brings a wealth of experience from her previous role at Yahoo as executive editor of Entertainment and Culture, where she developed innovative strategies in digital storytelling and audience engagement.
 A skilled editor, she blends her passion for the arts with strong leadership and a deep understanding of technology.